A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Conclusions

 \section{Conclusions}

 In this article, we have demonstrated the universality of OR-type solutions in NLC-filled microfluidic channels.
 Section \ref{sec:constant-pressure-flow} focuses on the simple and idealised case of constant flow and pressure to give some preliminary insight into the more complex systems considered in section \ref{sec:passive+active}.
-We prove a series of results that lead to the interesting and non-obvious conclusion, that the multiplicity of observable equilibria depend on the boundary conditions.
-We employ a $(s, \theta)$-formalism for the NLC state, and impose Dirichlet conditions for $(s, \theta)$ coded in terms of $\omega$, where $\omega$ is a measure of the director rotation between the bounding plates $y=\pm 1$.
-We always have a unique smooth solution in this framework provided an OR solution does not exist (Theorem \ref{thm:uniqueness}).
-Additionally, in the $\Qvec$-framework for $\omega = \pm \frac{1}{4}$ i.e., when the boundary conditions are orthogonal to each other, OR solutions with polydomain structures exist for all values of $L^*$ or $\epsilon$, they are globally stable for large $L^*$ (small $\epsilon$), and there are multiple solutions for small values of $L^*$ (large $\eps$) or large channel geometries.
+We employ an $(s, \theta)$-formalism for the NLC state, and impose Dirichlet conditions for $(s, \theta)$ coded in terms of $\omega$, where $\omega$ is a measure of the director rotation between the bounding plates $y=\pm 1$.
+We always have a unique smooth solution in this framework, provided an OR solution does not exist (Theorem \ref{thm:uniqueness}).
+Additionally, in the $\Qvec$-framework, we prove OR solutions are compatible with $\omega = \pm \frac{1}{4}$ only (\Cref{thm:uniqueness+OR}), i.e., when the boundary conditions are orthogonal to each other.
+These OR solutions with polydomain structures exist for all values of $L^*$ or $\epsilon$, they are globally stable for large $L^*$ (small $\epsilon$), and there are multiple solutions for small values of $L^*$ (large $\eps$) or large channel geometries.
 In fact, for all three scenarios considered in this paper, we have found OR and OR-type solutions to be compatible with $\omega=\pm\frac{1}{4}$ only, or orthogonal boundary conditions.
-We note that in Theorem 7 of \cite{ball_2017}, the author proves that minimizers of an Oseen-Frank energy in three dimensions are unique for non-orthogonal boundary conditions.
-This result is clearly different from ours , based on different arguments, but has a similar physical flavour.
-As has been noted in \cite{virga_ambrosio} amongst others, orthogonal boundary conditions allow for solutions in the $\Qvec$-formalism (solutions of \eqref{eq:Q-EL-eqnts}) that have a constant set of eigenvectors in space.
-These solutions, with a constant set of eigenvectors, are precisely the OR solutions, which are disallowed for non-orthogonal boundary conditions.
-Thus, whilst the conclusion of Theorem~\ref{thm:uniqueness+OR} is not surprising on physical grounds, or by comparison with previous work for other continuum NLC models, we recover the same result with a different set of arguments in the $(s, \theta)$-framework, which is of independent interest.
+As has been noted in \cite{gartland} amongst others, orthogonal boundary conditions allow for solutions in the $\Qvec$-formalism (solutions of \eqref{eq:Q-EL-eqnts}) that have a constant set of eigenvectors in space.
+These solutions with a constant set of eigenvectors, are precisely the OR solutions which are disallowed for non-orthogonal boundary conditions.
+Thus, whilst the conclusion of Theorem~\ref{thm:uniqueness+OR} is not surprising, we now provide a proof of this fact.